syncfusion-content/angular-docs/angular/GettingStarted/getting-started-webpack.md

 N> The cloned application is fully configured to work with Essential Studio for JavaScript Angular components, in which we configured our [ej-angular2](https://github.com/syncfusion/ej-angular2) library and necessary changes to consume our Angular components.

 ## What is in Syncfusion cloned Angular seed.?
 The cloned Angular seed consists of files in the following structure.
-The files in the `src` folder is used for our application logical functionalities.
+The files in the `src` folder is used for logical functionalities in our application.
 The other files available outside the src folder is used to build, bundle and deploy the application.

 * config
     * helpers.js